andrlange/spring-resilience/Readme.md

 ***

-## Resilience4J - Timeout Limiter
+## Resilience4J - Time Limiter

-To use TimeoutLimiter we want to call a very slow API endpoint.
+To use TimeLimiter we want to call a very slow API endpoint.
 The /version endpoint of Flaky Servie will take 5 seconds to return.

 - http://localhost:9000/flaky-service/flaky/version